andrewsu31098/weather/README.md

 <br> <br/>

 ## Realtime API calls to OpenWeatherApi.
-- Website provides a simple and easy way to get a weekly forecast on any city in the world supported by the OpenWeatherApi.
+- Website provides simple way to get weather data on any city supported by OpenWeatherApi.

 ## Responsive UI
 - The website will adjust and resize based on how large the browser window is.